netgrif/petriflow.js/README.md

 ### Requirements

 Currently, the library **only supports browser applications** because **requires DOM Web API** to correctly process Petriflow files.
-It can be used in Node.js environments with installed the latest release of the [jsdom](https://github.com/jsdom/jsdom) library.
+It can be used in Node.js environments with the latest release of the [jsdom](https://github.com/jsdom/jsdom) library installed.

 ## Usage

 The library support both CommonJS and ES Modules importing systems.

-For applications that use the CommonJS module system you can use require function, i.e.:
+For applications that use the CommonJS module system you can use the require function, i.e.:
 ```javascript
 const {PetriNet, ImportService} = require('@netgrif/petriflow')
 ```